 What is the optimal second line agent in those who cannot tolerate co-trimoxazole?

-Does co-trimoxazole prophylaxis against PJP significantly delay time to engraftment in children undergoing autologous stem cell transplant and during the treatment of solid tumours?
+Does co-trimoxazole prophylaxis against PJP significantly delay time to engraftment in children undergoing autologous stem cell transplant and does it increase the neutropaenic window during the standard treatment of solid tumours?

 For how long following treatment do patients remain at risk of PJP?
 I.e. How long should prophylaxis continue at the end of treatment?